 Habits exist in the first place because they’re a shortcut for our brains.
 Our minds are evolutionarily designed to find short routes for everything, so we can conserve energy and focus on what’s important.
 Once our brain notices that we perform a specific behavior over and over, a habit forms, allowing our minds to go on autopilot so our bodies can take over.

-So when going through your morning routine, commuting to work, or ordering from your favorite takeout place, you probably don’t have to think very much.
+So when going through your morning routine, commuting to work, or scrolling on Instagram right before bed, you probably don’t have to think very much.
 That’s because you’ve done this routine so many times that it’s ingrained.

 Although they are huge time and energy saver, habits can also negatively impact our productivity, wellbeing, or happiness.
 But here’s the good news – since our habits are crafted by our minds, the key to breaking bad habits is simply knowing the right way to communicate with our brains.
 It’s that easy.

 1. Find the core of your bad habit